 FAL3 Basic Faller Incident Position Description

-- Ensure individual and equipment readiness:
+- Ensure individual and equipment readiness.

 - Gather critical information pertinent to the assignment.

 - Travel to and check in at the assignment.
 Notify incident supervisor and/or dispatch when arriving at the incident.

 Build the Team